ubc-library-rc/rdm/content/06_Data_Management_Plan.md

 This is a free, open-source Canadian tool created by the Portage network (now The Digital Research Alliance of Canada) for preparing DMPs.
 It is available in *both English and French* and allows you to create and export your DMP.

-UBC has a *general template for UBC researchers*.
+UBC has a *simplified and a comprehensive template for UBC researchers*.
 This tool follows best practices in data stewardship and walks researchers step-by-step through key questions about data management.

 <p style="margin-top:25px;margin-left:30px;margin-bottom:25px">
 <img src="figures/dmp_assistant.jpeg" width="700"/>